Bin Health and Maintenance

 How to Prevent Maggots in the First Place:

 Maggots are a stage in the lifecycle of a fly.
-The female fly will lay eggs on your food waste and within a day the eggs will turn into maggots.
-The maggot stage is just 3-5 days while larvae transition into the pupae.
-After 2-4 weeks in the pupae state, dormant in a cocoon-like shell, they will turn back into flies.
+The female fly will lay eggs on your food waste and within a day the eggs will turn into larvae, also known as maggots.
+The maggot will feed for 3-5 days.
+They will then become pupae, dormant in a cocoon-like shell, for 3-6 days while they turn back into a fly.
 So, no flies...no maggots.

 Make it Harder for Flies to Access Your Compost: